top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 - could be the reference to a paper / textbook (check [here](#bibliography-support) how to add citations)
 - (bonus points) it is best if it is a link to Duckiebook chapter (in the dedicated "Preliminaries" section)-->

-Since our task was to reliably detect obstacles using a mono camera only, we mainly dealed with processing the camera image, etracting the needed information, visualizing the results and to act accordingly in the real world.
+Since our task was to reliably detect obstacles using a mono camera only, we mainly dealed with processing the camera image, extracting the needed information, visualizing the results and to act accordingly in the real world.

 For understanding our approach we tried to explain and summarize the needed concepts in the theory chapter, see section TO DO!!!!!